-But there are a few hazards all cat owners should keep in mind before heading out to their Saint Paddy’s Day festivities—and we aren’t just talking about leprechauns.
+But there are a few hazards all cat parents should keep in mind before heading out to their Saint Paddy’s Day festivities — and we aren’t just talking about leprechauns.

 Make sure you keep your cat safe on Saint Patrick’s Day with these tips!